 Avianca (AV)

 Colombian flag carrier Avianca (AV) utilised a World Airways (WO) MD-11 (N278WA) between December 14, 1998, and January 28, 1999.
-The type was used during the busy holiday season to operate the Bogota (BOG) to New York (JFK) route to cater for the sizeable Colombian ex-pat community in New York.
+The type was used during the busy holiday season to operate the Bogotá (BOG)-New York (JFK) route to cater to the sizable Colombian expat community in New York.

 British Airways/British Caledonia (BA/BR)

 BA did go on to consider several options regarding placing the MD-11 into service.
-However, the airline decided to opt for the Boeing 767-300ER, which joined the fleet in 1990, coincidentally when the delivery of the three MD-11s was due.
+However, the airline opted for the Boeing 767-300ER, which joined the fleet in 1990, coincidentally when the delivery of the three MD-11s was due.

-However, McDonnell Douglas went on to envisage BA as a potential launch customer for tits MD-12X project (more on that soon), conceived as a direct competitor to the Boeing 747-400 and 777.
+However, McDonnell Douglas later envisaged BA as a potential launch customer for its MD-12X project, conceived as a direct competitor to the Boeing 747-400 and 777.
 However, MD lost out to Boeing again when BA ordered the 777 in 1991.

 China Airlines (CI)

-On August 22, 1999, CI lost one of its MD-11 (B-150) following a hard landing at Hong Kong’s Chek Lap Kok Airport (HKG) during a tropical storm.
+On August 22, 1999, China Airlines lost one of its MD-11 (B-150) following a hard landing at Hong Kong’s Chek Lap Kok Airport (HKG) during a tropical storm.
 The aircraft carried the Mandarin Airlines markings but was operating for CI at the time.
 Of the 315 people on board, 312 survived, and three were killed.
-It was the first fatal accident at the new Hong Kong International airport since it opened in July 1998.
+It was the first fatal accident at the new Hong Kong International Airport since it opened in July 1998.
 The accident was subsequently blamed on pilot error.

 China Eastern Airlines (MU)